Should I refinance my student loans?

 How much money can refinancing save me?

-Whether or not refinancing will save you money depends on a few factors, including the interest rate on your existing loans, the rate you qualify for on a new loan, and whether you change your loan term.
+Whether or not refinancing will save you money depends on a few factors, including the interest rate on your existing loans, the new interest rate you qualify for on a new loan, and whether you change your loan term.

 Before applying, run the numbers using a student loan refinancing calculator.
 Simply input the details of your current debts and the refinanced loan to see how your costs change.